davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 The UI for the MVP was initially kept intentionally minimal in acknowledgment of a company wide brand refresh that was in progress.
 The following designs feature the updates we applied in collaboration with the marketing team, along with a much anticipated overview page and extra functionality.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/project-updates-1.png)
-Along with a design upgrade for the navigation panel with our signature gradient, quick access to out knowledge hub was added following customer feedback with new documentation we had available for them.
+Along with a design upgrade for the navigation panel with Yaspa's signature gradient, quick access to our knowledge hub was added following customer feedback with new documentation we had available for them.

 <br>
 ![]({{ site.baseurl }}/assets/img/admin-dashboard/project-updates-2.png)